ttm/ttm.github.io/_posts/2015-12-05-semantic-social-networks.markdown

 published: true
 ---
-In making the networks from [this open and linked social data][gh], a quasi-trivial pattern emerged: only two similar SparQL queries were used to retrieving the edges:
+In making the networks from [this open and linked social data][gh], only three similar SparQL queries were used to retrieve the edges:

+{% highlight sparql %}
+SELECT ?i1 ?l1 ?i2 ?l2 WHERE { ?i1  prefix:relatesTo ?i2 .
+                               ?i1  prefix:someLabel ?l1 .
+                               ?i2  prefix:someLabel ?l2 . }
+{% endhighlight %}

+or:

 {% highlight sparql %}
 SELECT ?i1 ?l1 ?i2 ?l2 WHERE { ?item prefix:relatesToFoo ?i1 .